pglob/ocpp-charger-sim/README.md

 To load in configuration variables: use `make run_load` \
 If changes were made to the Simulator code: use `make docker`

+`make run_load` and `make docker` will revert unspecified configurations to their default.

 ### Loading configuration variables

 Certain configurations can be loaded from the command line for ease of use.
 Supported configurations are found in `ocpp-charger-sim/backend/Dockerfile` and `ocpp-charger-sim/docker-compose.yml`.
 Use the suffix "_n", where n is the number of the charger you want.
-If you do not provide any from the command line, they can be modified when the simulatir is running.
+If you do not provide any from the command line, they can be modified when the simulator is running.

+Once configurations are loaded in, they will persist as long as the backend container is not recreated.
+That is, if you do not run `make run_load`, or `make docker`, the configuration will persist.

 Example:
 ```